Some coordinate transformations relevant to refractive indices: Composite space

 \section{Composite space}

-In the complex octonion space $\mathbb{O}$ , although it is capable of describing the Galilean transformation and Lorentz transformation, these two coordinate transformations are able to neither constitute the direct relations between the speed of light and the components of external fields, nor explore the reason why the speed of light may vary in various optical mediums.
-However, in the composite space described with the complex octonions (see Ref.[27]), the paper is able to establish a few relations between the speed of light with the components of external fields, deducing several inferences accordant with the refractive indices.
+In the octonion space, although it is capable of describing the Galilean and Lorentz transformations, these two coordinate transformations are able to neither constitute the direct relations between the speed of light and the components of external fields, nor explore the reason why the speed of light may vary in various optical mediums.
+However, in the composite space described with the octonions, the paper is able to establish a few relations between the speed of light with the components of external fields \cite{weng3}, deducing several inferences accordant with the refractive indices.

-The complex octonions can be utilized to explore simultaneously the electromagnetic and gravitational fields, deducing the field potential, field strength, field source, linear momentum, angular momentum, torque, energy, force, and power and so forth.
-When the octonion force is equal to zero, it is able to infer the force equilibrium equation, precessional equilibrium equation, current continuity equation, and mass continuity equation and so on, attempting to research the energy gradient and physical jets \cite{weng3} and so forth.
+The octonions can be utilized to explore simultaneously the electromagnetic and gravitational fields, deducing the field potential, field strength, field source, linear momentum, angular momentum, torque, energy, force, and power and so forth.
+When the octonion force is equal to zero, it is able to infer the force equilibrium equation, precession equilibrium equation, current continuity equation, and mass continuity equation and so on, attempting to research the energy gradient and physical jets and so forth.
 The radius vector $\mathbb{R}$ and the integrating function of field potential $\mathbb{X}$ both play an important role in these studies, and their contributions cannot be ignored.